cosc2336-ds-alg/assg07/README.md

 and destructor in the `List.cpp` implementation file.
 First of all, now that the `List` class is a template class, all member functions of `List` must become template functions, even constructors and destructors.
-So now you will see that all of the constructors and the destructor that I templatized for you now contain the `template <class T>` modifier before them.
+So you will see that all of the constructors and the destructor that were templatized for you now contain the `template <class T>` modifier before them.

-Likewise, all of these class methods / constructors / destructors are now members of `List<T>`, so they all have `List<T>::` before the name of the constructor.
+Likewise, all of these class methods / constructors / destructors are now members of `List<T>`, so they all have `List<T>::` before the name of the constructor function.
 All regular member functions are also now members of the `List<T>` class instead of just of a `List`, so all member functions you modify likewise need the `template` preamble before them, and need to be changed to be members of the `List<T>>::` class namespace.

 These are not the only changes that were done to turn these constructors into template member functions.
 Examine more closely the